wp-plugins/thanks-you-counter-button/readme.txt

 === Thank You Counter Button ===
 Contributors: shinephp
 Donate link:
-Tags: thanks counter tracker
+Tags: thanks counter button tracker
 Requires at least: 2.7.1
 Tested up to: 2.8.4
-Stable tag: 1.0
+Stable tag: 1.0.01

 Adds "Thank You" button to every post, counts and shows a total number of the unique visitors "thank you" clicks for this post.